Free Seed Project Gardening Guide

 What plants to grow?

-With that being said, do focus on growing foods that you and the others will want to eat.
+With that being said, do focus on growing foods that you, your family and friends will want to eat.
 There’s little point in growing a bunch of food that will never be eaten.

 When do you plant your seeds?

-For, example Northern Wisconsin is a different climatic zone from Southern Wisconsin, so the planting dates vary between the different regions within the state.
-While the winters in Wisconsin are nearly impossible for most people to grow food outdoors, the gardening in Central and Southern Florida is at its prime.
-And while gardening as at its prime in most of the northern states in the summer, the heat and humidity of mid-summer makes vegetable gardening far more difficult in Florida.
-Those examples give you an idea of how much planting dates can range.
+For, example northern Wisconsin is in a different climatic zone from southern Wisconsin, so the planting dates vary between the different regions within the state.
+While the winters in Wisconsin make it nearly impossible for most people to grow food outdoors, the gardening in central and southern Florida is at its prime.
+And while gardening is at its prime in most of the northern states in the summer, the heat and humidity of mid-summer makes vegetable gardening far more difficult in Florida.
+Those examples should give you an idea of how widely planting dates can range.